nonoche2/the-macOS-game-workaround-repo/README.md

 ### <a id="MacOS-9"></a>MacOS 9
 Older versions of macOS X once allowed to run apps made for MacOS 9 in a dedicated environment called Classic.
 You can relive those days with emulators such as [Basilisk II](https://basilisk.cebix.net/), [SheepShaver](http://sheepshaver.cebix.net/) and even the classic black and white Macintosh of yore with [MiniVMac](https://www.gryphel.com/c/minivmac/).
 Edward Mendelson even made a custom distribution of SheepShaver with additional features such as a shared folders and printer support, ready to use, called [Mac OS 9](https://www.mendelson.org/macos9osx.html). (thanks [u/HomeStarRunnerTron](https://www.reddit.com/user/HomeStarRunnerTron/)!)

-Additionnally, Intel-based Macs can dual-boot on [Batocera](https://batocera.org/), a Linux distribution centered around launching emulators and rom with a dedicated interface, and Apple Silicon based Macs can dual-boot on [Asahi Linux](https://asahilinux.org/), which allows to run Windows games with Proton right from within Steam.

 ## <a id="cloud-gaming"></a>Cloud Gaming